 This Low-Carb Cream of Celery soup will warm you up on a cold winter’s day without the heavy carbs.
 It’s made up of easy refrigerator and pantry staples including butter, heavy cream, onions, celery and chicken broth.
 Flour is replaced with riced cauliflower straight from the freezer to give this soup some body and creaminess.

 Barbara whipped this up when we got our first snowstorm of the season.
-She had a bunch of celery that was close to going to the dark side.
+She bought a bunch of celery that was close to going to the dark side.
 This recipe came together in less than 30 minutes, and the leftovers got better as they sat in the refrigerator.
 Have leftover soup?
 Pour leftover soup into pint-sized mason jars for easy travel to work.

 We made some simple substitutions so that this soup will fit into a keto-friendly, low -carb or gluten-free diet.

 Riced cauliflower is quickly becoming one of our favorite ingredients, because it is readily available at most grocery stores, including Aldi (our favorite).
 We use it in our Low-Carb Mexican Taco Soup, Low-Carb Tuscan Soup and Low-Carb Beef Fried Cauliflower Rice.
+Riced cauliflower gives soup a heartiness without the carbs.

 Notes about this Low-Carb Cream of Celery Soup recipe: